IonaBoulton/AI4EOweek4/README.md

 Altimetry satellites, such as Sentinel-3, send radar signals toward the Earth's surface and record the reflected signals, known as echoes.
 These echoes carry detailed information about surface properties: differences in material, roughness, and elevation alter the shape and strength of the returned signal, making it possible to distinguish between surfaces like sea ice and leads.

-By analyzing these echoes with unsupervised learning methods like the Gaussian Mixture Model (GMM), we can classify surface types, compute their average echo shapes and standard deviations, and compare the results to ESA official classifications.
+By analysing these echoes with unsupervised learning methods like the Gaussian Mixture Model (GMM), we can classify surface types, compute their average echo shapes and standard deviations, and compare the results to ESA official classifications.
 This provides a robust method for monitoring polar environments using satellite altimetry.

 Below are links to European Space Agency (ESA) pages on Copernicus and Sentinel-3, as well as further information on the importance of understanding sea ice leads
 * Copernicus - (https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Introducing_Copernicus)